angryweasel/managerreadme/README.md

 ### Our Culture
 Our organization has a culture of **accountability**, **transparency**, and **safety**.
 This means that we commit to delivering things together, communicate *constantly* on status and risks, and that when we fail (and we should *strive* to fail) that we own up to it and use it as a learning experience with no blame or judgement involved.

-That said, it's hard to keep this culture strong as the organization grows, but I encourage everyone to call it out anytime that we're not walking the talk with culture.
+That said, it's difficult to keep this culture strong as the organization grows, but I encourage everyone to call it out anytime that we're not walking the talk with culture.

 ### How I manage
 I read and study a lot about management and leadership - and a fair number of books about software engineering and architecture.
 I find that some books have good ideas, some are awful, and some are in between.
 What I've learned most from gathering all of these ideas from books is to form my own opinions.
 I'm not sure if the books guided me, or if I just had more acceptance for the books that aligned with my values and experiences.
 Nevertheless, my management and leadership philosophy cannot be explained without a few references to existing ideas.